Making the Decision to Attend Law School

 Now go and experience a law school class in person!

 We are fortunate to have a great law school literally on the corner of the IUB campus.
 Indiana University - Bloomington Maurer School of Law is always very happy to host prospective law students--from freshmen through alumni.
 Just call the admissions office at 812.855.4765 to set up a tour, sit in on classes, and speak to admissions representatives.
 Even if you think you are not interested in attending this particular school, take advantage of the opportunity.
 Virtually every law school in the country will similarly open its doors for you.
 (You will likely leave optimistic and relieved.
 It's really not as bad as it sounds.
 Usually.)

 II.
 Can I be sure I want to be a lawyer?

 The short answer is "no." One can rarely, if ever, be 100% sure about the decision to attend law school or to become an attorney.
-You will never know with absolute certainty until you have actually experienced each personally (and then it's a bit late).
+You will never know with absolute certainty until you have actually experienced these situations personally (and then it's a bit late).
 It is said that the best one can hope for is to be about 80% sure.

 Like much in the admissions process and within a legal career itself, you must be pro-active in your search for answers to these questions.
 Get out into the real world, visit law schools, speak with and shadow attorneys, visit your local courts when trials are in session, and attend every Law Day and all the prelaw events sponsored by HPPLC.
 There are no shortcuts--it takes a lot of hard work to make informed decisions about these crucial issues.
 It will be well worth your time.

-Here are some articles to consider, with tips and practical advice, as a starting point only.
+Here are some articles to consider, with tips and practical advice.
+These should be a starting point only.
 Try to find similar articles online.

 Is Law School Right for You?
 From Baylor Law School.